 Hence the mass of radion can be obtained:

-The mass of radion we obtained is below the 4D Hubble scale so it might modify our observed gravity.
+The mass of radion we obtained is below the $4D$ Hubble scale so it might modify our observed gravity.
 In order to be consistent with solar system tests of GR, some screening mechanisms are required.
 Several screening mechanisms have been proposed to address the issue of extra fields: Vainshtein mechanism\cite{Vainshtein:1972sx}, Chameleon mechanism \cite{Khoury:2003aq,Khoury:2003rn, Quevedo:1996sv,Quevedo:2002xw,Quevedo:1997uy, Brax:2023qyp}, Symmetron mechanism \cite{Hinterbichler:2010es}, Axion Homeopathy \cite{Burgess:2021qti} and so on.
 For example, Chameleon mechanism proposed that the effective mass of a scalar field might depend on the environment, i.e. the matter density, due to nontrivial coupling to matter motivated from string theory.
 Hence the effective mass of light scalar field could be quite large in our solar system region due to high matter density, thus escaped from solar system tests of GR.

-Chameleon mechanism requires a R-dependent potential for environment matter fields.
-There is a simple way to obtain this potential just by doing compactification from 5D to 4D.
-We start with a 5D Einstein-Hilbert action with a matter field $\psi$:
+Chameleon mechanism requires an $R$-dependent potential for environment matter fields.
+There is a simple way to obtain this potential just by doing compactification from $5D $ to $4D$.
+We start with a $5D$ Einstein-Hilbert action with a matter field $\psi$:

-The 5D metric is given by Equ.(\ref{5dm}).
-We then integrate over the compacted dimension $\phi$ to obtain 4D effective action:
+The $5D$ metric is given by Equ.(\ref{5dm}).
+We then integrate over the compacted dimension $\phi$ to obtain $4D$ effective action:

 where $\Tilde{g_4}=\frac{r}{R}g_4$ and "..." includes matter component in $\phi$-dimension, i.e. KK modes.
 Next we redefine the matter field $\psi$ as $\psi^{\prime} \equiv \sqrt{2\pi R} \psi$.
 Then matter part in Equ.(\ref{cha1}) will be cast into the form: